 Important Notes

-Here are some important things to keep in mind when using subscripts in Google Sheets: (See Also: How To Change The Color Of Bars In Google Sheets)
+Here are some important things to keep in mind when using subscripts in Google Sheets: (See Also: How To Do A Find In Google Sheets)

 - Subscripts are typically used for mathematical expressions and chemical formulas.